ambagasdowa/notes/Apuntes.md

 That\'s it.

+NetWork scan

+sudo nmap -PR -sU --script nbstat.nse -p 137,445 192.168.20.0/24

+sudo netdiscover -r 192.168.20.0/24 -i enp0s31f6

+nast

+#### HackThisSite

+You have 60 seconds to compromise a Linux machine given the root password (No installing software or ssh) What do you do?

+Strangely, it seems for most people compromise means destroy.
+For me it’s not.
+Compromise means take over or escalate privilege.
+If you have the root pw (for a time) it’s meaning keep that privilege for undefined time.
+You *must go stealth* immediately as much as possible and return later.

+In 60 seconds you can do the following according to the circumstances:

+    Log in (10 sec)
+    Create another uid 0 user.
+Very easy, still effective.
+Create (or select existing known) user and edit it’s uid to 0 in /etc/passwd.
+You will be root without being called root.
+(10sec) visudo (if sudo is installed).
+For example, you can give NOPASSWD sudo right for www-data or httpd user and compromise the machine later over it’s web interface.
+Simple, but easy to spot.
+It’s ok for short time frame.
+(10 sec)
+    Create suid script or simply suid sh or cat (or anything that can write disk or spawn shell).
+You can hide it anywhere.
+Very hard to spot without explicit full search (eg. find) or active tripwires.
+(10 sec)
+    Start remote backdoor in the background.
+For example: nc -l -p 1234 | /bin/bash & disown (10 sec) Optionally punch a hole in the firewall: iptables -I INPUT -p tcp —dport 1234 -j ACCEPT (+10 sec) remove bash history if you have time (history -c).
+Many distros won’t include command in history if you start them with space.
+(5 sec)
+    Clear screen (ctrl+L) and logout (ctrl+d) (2 sec)
+    Lean back and smile innocently ;)

+EDIT: one more devilish method came into my mind.
+Edit PAM rules.
+Locate the login rules in /etc/pam.d/ (most possibly system-auth or something).
+Change keyword “required“ to “sufficient” in the line starting with auth and containing pam_unix.so.
+Now you essentially turned off the password authentication *without* turning off the password prompt.
+You can just login as any user (eg root) with any password. *Very* hard to detect.
+No background process, no open ports, no suspicious suid bits (which is checked regularly).
+The only way to catch it if someone knowingly write a wrong password (not counting full filesystem change audit which is requirement in highly secure environment of course).

 #### The Seven Sins against TSQL Performance

 There are seven common antipatterns in TSQL coding that make code perform badly, and three good habits which will generally ensure that your code runs fast.
 If you learn nothing else from this list of great advice from Grant, just keep in mind that you should 'write for the optimizer'.